snakonechny/flight-delays/README.md

 ## Data used

-[BTS's delays data](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236).
+[BTS's delays data](https://www.transtats.bts.gov/DL_SelectFields.asp?gnoyr_VQ=FGK&QO_fu146_anzr=b0-gvzr).
 Mercifully, there's years of clean flight-level data available for free.
 Sadly, a row in that dataset is a flight, which means we have to compute airport- and system-level stats ourselves.

+## Plan of action

+(0) do some exploratory work on tiny slice of this dataset

+(1) write a heuristic for predicting a delayed flight.
+Doesn't have to be a probabilistic one - just come up with a rule of thumb for saying that a flight will be delayed or not; test it out on a bigger slice of data

+(2) expand (1) to a probabilistic model with a handful of features